 - 96 sites.
 Electricity only.
 No water, no sewer

-- Pay showers and flush toilet with potable water and bath houses
+- Pay showers and flush toilets with potable water and bathhouses

 - No ground fires year-round.